 The site has been assessed by the Council as part of its SHELAA and identified as a deliverable site for housing development.
-The site is not constrained by any statutory landscape designations and is not largely visible from its surroundings, as is the case of Velmore Farm.
-The site can be distinguished from Ganger Farm as it does not adjoin an area of ancient woodland/SINC, it is at low risk of flooding and accessible to a range of key serves and facilities.
+The site is not constrained by any statutory landscape designations and is not largely visible from its surroundings, unlike the case of Velmore Farm.
+The site can be distinguished from Ganger Farm as it does not adjoin an area of ancient woodland/SINC and it is at low risk of flooding, and from Upton Lane as it is unconstrained by high noise levels, poor air quality and has a footpath link to the primary school, community hall and public open space.

 It is considered that there are serious uncertainties about the suitability of the Land at Velmore Farm and South of Ganger Farm to accommodate this scale of development.
 Furthermore, there are significant issues associated with the soundness of these sites in terms of suitability to deliver the level of development proposed due to the combination of significant constraints, in particular the potential for impacts on sensitive landscape character and the integrity of the Local Gap (Velmore Farm), flood risks, accessibility and impacts on nature conservation designations.

-Conversely the Land at Corner of Highwood Lane and Botley Road is not located within an area of high overall landscape sensitivity.
-It is well contained and defined by strong defensible boundaries to the east, west and south that would create a rounding off of the urban edge of Romsey that already extends further east to the south of the site.
-The eastern boundary with Highwood Lane would prevent uncontrolled sprawl into the wider 'gap' with North Baddesley, and would include an appropriate landscape buffer to minimise adverse impacts on the landscape and form part of a network of interconnected green spaces to promote biodiversity and informal recreation.
+Conversely the Land at Coombs Meadow, Lockerley is not located within an area of high overall landscape sensitivity.
+It is well contained and defined by strong defensible boundaries to the north, west and south that would create a rounding off of the urban edge of Lockerley with the railway embankment providing a well-defined settlement edge.

 The allocation of this site for housing in the draft Local Plan could assist in bolstering the housing supply to deliver a range of housing types, sizes and tenures, including much needed affordable housing, especially in the early part of the Plan period.
-This would help address many of the issues identified to improve the soundness of the strategy set out at Policy SS6 to allocate large strategic sites and address likely delays to delivery likely to be experienced with this strategy, in accordance with the tests set out at Paragraph 35 of the NPPF - ensuring it is positively prepared, justified, effective and consistent with national policy.
-Overall, the site is available, suitable and deliverable under the terms of the NPPF and should be considered positively for a housing allocation to provide a minimum of 170 new homes in the Council's emerging Local Plan.
+This would help support Lockerley and address many of the issues identified to improve the soundness of the strategy set out at Policy SS6 to allocate large strategic sites and address likely delays to delivery likely to be experienced with this strategy, in accordance with the tests set out at Paragraph 35 of the NPPF - ensuring it is positively prepared, justified, effective and consistent with national policy.
+Overall, the site is available, suitable and deliverable under the terms of the NPPF and should be considered positively for a housing allocation to provide a minimum of 25 new homes in the Council's emerging Local Plan.